 “We...
 I am flesh, and blood like you captain, but I have unique talents that you and your kind will need to aid you when you go to war against the Marl, as go to war you will it is only a matter of time.
 You see captain one of my talents is foreseeing future events,’ Xena said enigmatically.

-“Hold it a second you're telling me you can foretell let's say what will happen tomorrow,” Daniel was having a hard time believing what had happened so far that the look he gave Xena and tone of his voice both expressed total disbelieve in her latest revelation.
+“Hold it a second you're telling me you can foretell let's say what will happen tomorrow,” Daniel said.
+Having a hard time believing what happened so far.
+The look he gave Xena and tone of his voice both expressed total disbelieve in her latest revelation.

 “I can’t always foretell events that closely or when they will happen, but I know they will although there are so many different branches, possibilities if you like that don’t come out as predicted.
 I can narrow some down with absolute certainty though.”
 Xena explained Daniel shook his head doubtfully then laughed.

 “So can you predict when I’m going to meet the woman of my dreams,” he asked, half mockingly.

 “Yes,’ she answered after a brief pause; Daniel stopped laughing and looked at her intensely.